-The Complete Idiot’s Guide to Verbal Self-Defense teaches you how to defend yourself against verbal abusers.
-It has some good idea while being a bit too long.
+The Complete Idiot’s Guide to Verbal Self-Defense teaches readers words and techniques to defend themselves against verbal bullies.

 - Verbal abuse has physical consequences: never tolerate it

 - Prevent abuse with good posture, confidence, self-love and spotting abusers as early as possible

 - Some techniques to dealing with abuse: stare at them in silence, laugh about yourself, yell and scream, tell them their behavior is unacceptable

 The Complete Idiot’s Guide to Verbal Self-Defense also deals with the very basic of voice confidence, body language and posture.